The picture perfect Ladakh

 Monasteries, monks and the stupas

-As I said earlier, Ladakh has so many monasteries and each one is beautiful and different from the other.
+Ladakh has plenty of monasteries and each one is beautiful and different from the other.
+I highly suggest spending some time at these monasteries to soak into the Ladakh culture and religion.

 The Surahi Dance